 If your trees have fallen ill, then call us to sign up for our tree and shrub disease control program.

 It's important to be aware of these four common diseases in Idaho to keep your trees safe and to recognize when you need to seek treatment for them.
 At Zing Services, we have developed a professional tree and shrub disease control program that can tackle many of the common tree diseases in Idaho.
-We service commercial, HOA, and residential properties in the Treasure Valley area such as Middleton, ID, and surrounding cities like Star and Eagle.
+We service commercial, HOA, and residential properties in the Treasure Valley area such as the Treasure Valley, ID, and surrounding cities like Middleton and Star.
 Call us today at 208-585-9400 to sign up for our tree and shrub disease control program!

 Thanks for your comment!